nicofontani/nicofontani/README.md

   - [NicoFontani YouTube](https://www.youtube.com/@Nico_Fontani)

 ## 💼 Work Experience:
+- **Web Marketing for Castellino Software**
+  - Advanced marketing for travel agencies and private sites, technical assistance for email, domains and SMTP, at [Castellino Software](https://www.castellino.com/)
 - **Website Designer & Developer for B&B A Ca D Tu Ma**
   - Developed a website for a family-owned bed-and-breakfast business.
 - **Freelance Web Design Projects:** Designed websites for **Coi Bambini** and other clients.